BlastFM/fail2ban/README.md

 `The fail2ban file contains the modified log rotation schedule`

-`The file jail.local containes the modified local jail which includes ssh, ssh-ddos, postfix, recidive in this case.
+`The file jail.local containes the modified local jail which includes ssh, ssh-ddos, postfix-sasl, recidive in this case.
 Adjust to suit your needs.`